Typical responsibilities of the job include:

 - operating mechanical and IT systems

-- liaising with customers and other departments
+- liaising with transport companies, suppliers and clients

 - training, supervising and appraising staff